SyncfusionExamples/How-to-resolve-the-rendering-issue-of-UWP-release-mode-Syncfusion-controls-with-the-latest-MVVMCross/README.md

         }
     }
 ```
-To resolve it, please change the below
+## How to resolve this issue
+It has been resolved by changing the MvxFormsWindowsSetup<Core.App, FormsUI.App> with MVVMCrossSetup as shown in below

+**Before code changes:**

 ```
 public abstract class UWPApplication : MvxWindowsApplication<MvxFormsWindowsSetup<Core.App, FormsUI.App>, Core.App, FormsUI.App, MainPage>